divio/divio-cloud-docs/how-to/interact-database.rst

 From your host environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a preferred Postgres management tool that runs on your own computer, you can also
+If you have a preferred database management tool that runs on your own computer, you can also
 connect to the database from outside the application.